 📋 Regulatory Action / Label Change

-The FDA has switched adapalene/benzoyl peroxide gel (Differin Epiduo) from prescription to OTC status for patients 12 and older.
-The change expands adolescent access to a fixed-dose retinoid combination without a clinical visit or prescription.
+The FDA has switched adapalene/benzoyl peroxide gel from prescription to OTC status for patients 12 and older.
+Adolescents may now initiate a retinoid-combination regimen independently, shifting the first clinical conversation from prescription request to regimen review.

 Professional Impact

-- Adolescent patients may initiate treatment independently before a clinical encounter, potentially presenting with an established regimen already in use
+- Adolescent patients may present with an established OTC regimen already in use before any clinical encounter, requiring assessment rather than initiation

 - OTC availability does not include prescribing guidance; counseling on irritation, sun sensitivity, and correct application remains a clinical responsibility